Group of high school students

 Click each subject to learn about upcoming courses and programs.

 Career Academy courses are week-long camps that are offered during the summer term.
 These courses are taught by COD faculty and are a great way to introduce career pathways and college majors to high school students.
-These career-focused courses enable a student to gain an in-depth, behind-the-scenes look at inspiring fields and programs.
-View the current Summer 2025 Schedule.
+These career-focused courses enable a student to gain an in-depth, hands-on, behind-the-scenes look at inspiring fields and programs.
+Check back in February for New Summer 2026 offerings.

 Cybersecurity